 French culture values the sharing of opinions.
 At times, the French may come across as pessimistic or bleak as they do not shy away from controversial subjects.
 Debating and engaging, in-depth discussions about politics, cultural events, education and philosophies are common.
-French people enjoy rationale discussions about ideas and analyzing social groups’ interests and decisions and public figures.
+French people enjoy rational talks about ideas and analyzing social groups' interests and decisions and public figures.
 The main subject of conversation around the dining tables is often politics and economy.
 This cultivation of the intellect can sometimes have negative side-effects because they rationalize a lot, and it can get annoying for certain people.
-The French are often frank in how they convey their opinions, but don’t misinterpret their confidence for arrogance!
+The French are often frank in conveying their opinions but don't misinterpret their confidence for arrogance!

 Furthermore, France values liberty and human rights.
-French people believe in equality, so much so that it is rooted in the country’s motto: “Liberté, Egalité, Fraternité”.
+French people believe in equality, so much so that it is rooted in the country's motto: "Liberté, Egalité, Fraternité."
 The hate for social injustice and the readiness to take action against it are the leading causes of all the strikes.
 If something looks like social injustice, a social movement will arise, and most people will join protests, even if they are not directly concerned.
-However, many strikes are going on in France, which can be quite confusing for outsiders to understand each of the claims/concerns.
+However, many strikes are going on in France, which can be confusing for outsiders to understand each of the claims or concerns.